ckza/IPSec-Overhead-Lab/Lab 1 - Initial Setup/Initial Setup.md

 ip address 66.31.57.1 255.255.255.252
 no shut
 !
 Static Route for CMAP Lab
-ip route 10.1.1.0 255.255.255.0 66.31.56.2
-ip route 10.2.1.0 255.255.255.0 66.31.57.2
-end
+!
+Note you can ommit this - I did some end to end testing and added the static routes. ip route 10.1.1.0 255.255.255.0 66.31.56.2 ip route 10.2.1.0 255.255.255.0 66.31.57.2 end